modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Planning.md

 # Decisions
 - Switches: Going to design for KS-33 AND MX combined
 	- Implemented by overlapping the footprints.
 It will cause some DRC errors, but it should be functional even with an LED.
-Pretty much requires a plate for stability though
+Pretty much requires a plate for stability though since the holes will be overlapping and not the proper size all the time.
 - Keycaps:
 - Case:
 - Layout: